-When Silvio Proto left Anderlecht last year after 11 seasons and almost 400 games, the smart money was on Mile Svilar to be his successor and to eventually put a lot of euros into the club’s coffers.
+When Silvio Proto left Anderlecht last year after 11 seasons and almost 400 games, the smart money was on Mile Svilar to be his successor and to eventually put ‘a lot’ of euros into the club’s coffers.
 It won’t happen now as he looks to be heading for Benfica.

-The son of former Yugoslavia and Royal Antwerp keeper, Ratko Svilar, the youngster, who’ll be 18 in a few weeks’ time, has been a regular for Anderlecht in the UEFA Youth League and has represented Belgium at all levels up to the U19s.
+The son of former Yugoslavia and Royal Antwerp keeper, Ratko Svilar, the youngster, who’ll be 18 soon, has been a regular for Anderlecht in the UEFA Youth League and has represented Belgium at all levels up to the U19s.

 The problems started when new Anderlecht coach René Weiler entered the scene.
 Weiler had a look at Davy Roef – Proto’s replacement – and decided he didn’t like what he saw.